Speaker 1: Elise Loeuille, Private Sector, Asia-Pacific Group

 They introduce their colleague in the report out or stick the template in an assigned area of the space to create a knowledge wall.

-Round 1: Speed thinking session - a mental map towards culturally diverse community networks (15 min)
+Round 1: Speed thinking session - a mental map towards the future of work in remote areas (15 min)

-Participants write all the words that define culturally diverse communities, with the creative challenge to generate 5 ideas per minute.
+Participants write all the words that define the future of work in 2050, with the creative challenge to generate 5 ideas per minute.
 They identify benefits, issues and process to create a mental map of ideas and link them to new possibilities.